Recommended Online Resources

 - The America Reads Challenge.
 Start Early, Finish Strong: How to Help Every Child Become a Reader.
 US Department of Education.

 - Adams, Marilyn Jager et al. Phonemic Awareness in Young Children: A Classroom Curriculum.
-Paul H. Brookes Publishing Co., October 1997.
-BUY IT NOW!
+Paul H. Brookes Publishing Co., October 1997

 - Learning First Alliance.
 Every Child Reading: An Action Plan.